 The surgery may be performed as a day, or more often, as an inpatient procedure, in which case you should usually expect to be discharged the following day.
 On the day of surgery, Dr Farhadieh will meet with you and mark the areas on your breasts where the incisions will be made.
 Any final questions will be addressed prior to surgery and we will complete our preoperative checklist.
 Our anaesthetist will see you on the day of the surgery in order to discuss the anaesthetic procedure and pain relief options.

-Immediately after surgery you will be taken to the recovery room for monitoring and after this to the surgical ward.
+Immediately after the breast reduction surgery you will be taken to the recovery room for monitoring and after this to the surgical ward.
 During the immediate postoperative period local anaesthetic injected into the wound will keep you comfortable.
 Some discomfort may become apparent overnight, but this usually begins to subside over the course of the first few postoperative days.
 Sometimes you will have a drain inserted into the breast tissue during the operation; this will be taken out the next day.

 The following day, after assessment by Dr Farhadieh, you will be discharged home with instructions to wear a soft sports bra or compression bra for the following 8-12 weeks.
 During this initial period, you may feel limited by the general postoperative state, although you are encouraged to increase your mobility as soon as practical.
 Your postoperative review will be organized for 7–14 days following surgery to ensure that everything is going smoothly.